The Latest: White House supports Hegseth, prepares for Egg Roll

 Anti-Trump protesters rallied across the country over the weekend, decrying what they see as threats to the nation's democratic ideals.
 Senate Democratic Leader Chuck Schumer says "Pete Hegseth must be fired" after sources told The New York Times and The Associated Press that the defense secretary created another Signal messaging chat to share military air strike details.

-And President Donald Trump and first lady Melania Trump are expected to welcome 40,000 people to the first White House Easter Egg Roll of his second term, though the annual event could turn soggy with scattered showers in Monday's forecast.
-The president and first lady were scheduled to address the crowd from a White House balcony before they join the festivities.
+And President Donald Trump and first lady Melania Trump welcomed a crowd estimated to include 40,000 people at the first White House Easter Egg Roll of his second term.

 The Latest: